Commonwealth: Seven things you might not know

 The giant of the group is Canada, the world's second largest country by area.
 India and Australia are huge too.

-But many of the states are small - like the Pacific island nations of Nauru, Samoa, Tuvalu and Vanuatu, and Dominica and Antigua and Barbuda in the Caribbean.
+But many of the states are small - such as the Pacific island nations of Nauru, Samoa, Tuvalu and Vanuatu, and Antigua and Barbuda, and Dominica in the Caribbean.

-5) The UK still has the biggest Commonwealth economy… just
+5) The UK is no longer the biggest economy

-The UK has the biggest economy in the Commonwealth, according to the latest GDP numbers from the International Monetary Fund.
+The UK is no longer the biggest economy in the Commonwealth, according to the latest GDP numbers from the International Monetary Fund, with India overtaking it for the first time this year.

-But India is predicted to overtake it in the next few years.

-UK exports to the Commonwealth were worth around £65 billion, and imports from the Commonwealth were around £64 billion.
+UK exports to the Commonwealth that year were worth about £56bn, while imports from the Commonwealth were about £48bn.

 6) It changed its name